SOS Signs of Suicide Middle School and High School Prevention Programs

 Read more about this program’s ratings.

 Although training is not required to implement the SOS Program, many schools/districts prefer a structured training to help increase awareness and ensure fidelity to the program.
 SMH offers in-person and online trainings for schools and youth-serving organizations on how to implement SOS.
-SMH also offers a 2-day train-the-trainer course, the SOS Certified Training Institute (CTI).
-The CTI helps groups such as state agencies, hospitals, regional coalitions, etc. build capacity in their youth suicide prevention efforts by creating certified SOS trainers to act as boots-on-the-ground, offering support in evidence-based suicide prevention programming.
+SMH also offers a 2-day train-the-trainer course, the SOS Certified Training Institute (CTI) to help state agencies, hospitals, regional coalitions, etc. build local capacity for implementing youth suicide prevention efforts.
 Learn more.

 * NREPP changed its review criteria in 2015.
 This program was reviewed under the current criteria.
 To help practitioners find programs that fit their needs, NREPP reviews the evidence for specific outcomes, not overall programs.
 Each outcome is assigned an evidence rating of Effective, Promising, or Ineffective.
 A single program may have multiple outcomes with different ratings.
 When considering programs, we recommend (a) assessing whether the specific outcomes achieved by the program are a fit for your needs; and (b) examining the strength of evidence for each outcome.